 Recirculating Aquaculture Systems

 There are operational or planned and funded RAS and onshore hybrid schemes in many parts of the world, the latest even in Switzerland.
+It is hard to keep up with so many reports.
 Here are some of them:

 • Saudi Arabia, where the Saudi kingdom plans a $750 million RAS facility to produce 600,000